anhydrous99/Rainbow/README.md

 * `epsilon_decay_last_frame` - The frame number when `epsilon_final` is reached for the epsilon-greedy algorithm.
 * `epsilon_start` - The epsilon to start when using the epsilon-greedy algorithm to explore.
 * `epsilon_final` - The epsilon to stop when using the epsilon-greedy algorithm.
-* `save_checkpoints` - Wether to save checkpoints of the model as training is progressing.
+* `save_checkpoints` - Whether to save checkpoints of the model as training is progressing.
 * `random_seed` - The random seed to use with Tensorflow, NumPy, and OpenAI's gym.
 * `run` - an array run JSON objects containing `env` - The, OpenAI gym, environment, `run_name` the name of the run, and `train_frames` and/or `train_reward` the reward to frame to stop training at.
 Most hyper-parameters described in